uhvesta/bazel-gazelle/README.md

 That split is why `vfsgazelle` can stay deterministic without putting mutexes all over the read path.

+Metadata and parser caches are also loaded differently on `rerun`:

+- snapshot metadata blocks startup
+- parser caches are started in the background, one future per parser key
+- `Repo.GetModel(path, parserKey)` blocks only on the parser cache for that parser

+That behavior is intentionally transparent to plugins.
+A plugin still just calls normal synchronous VFS methods.

 ### Full Build vs Rerun

 `run` builds the snapshot from scratch: